entropygun/bigmoodsesshins-sndbx/_posts/2020-12-30-bigmood-sesshin001.md

  <!--<img src="source/images/download_bigmoodsesshin001.gif" alt="Hotei and frens" width="500" height="600"> -->

-## Intro
+## -Intro-

 Ahoy hoy!
-This is @entropygun here on the [**@NiftyRecordsNFT**](https://niftyrecordsnft.com) community discord server running with an idea I tossed out on the `#ideas channel` and I have a bad habit of letting my big mouth get me in trouble so here I am hoping to not screw this up and if works I’ll be minting some artifacts to commemorate this event.
+This is [@entropygun](https://discord.gg/4FgUScNF23) here on the [@NiftyRecordsNFT](https://niftyrecordsnft.com) community discord server running with an idea I tossed out on the `#ideas channel` and I have a bad habit of letting my big mouth get me in trouble so here I am hoping to not screw this up and if works I’ll be minting some artifacts to commemorate this event.

 ![NiftyRecordsNFT Header img](assets/images/Social_Header_Small.jpeg "NiftyRecordsNFT")